 The California Workers’ Compensation system is not for the faint of heart.
 Originally conceived as an informal, easy-to-access system for injured workers, what exists today is very different.
 Whenever my friends ask me about the Workers’ Compensation system I always tell them the same thing—I sincerely hope that you do not find yourself inside the system because as an injured worker, the deck is stacked against you.
 That’s not to say that there’s nothing in the system for injured workers, but you need to tread carefully as you are often facing off with kind-seeming insurance adjusters helping their bottom line at your expense.
+If you have been injured due to someone else’s negligence, the personal injury lawyers in charlotte michigan can help you recover financial compensation.
 With all that said, here’s a brief outline of the benefits available to an injured worker in California.

 Do I get medical treatment for my work injury?

-California law mandates that employers must cure or relieve injured workers from the effects of industrial injuries.
+California law mandates that employers must cure or relieve injured workers from the effects of industrial injuries, check here to know more.
 What that means to you is that if you are injured at work and you report that injury to your employer, your employer must provide medical treatment to you for that injury.
 The kind of treatment you are entitled to and the limits upon that treatment will be discussed in a later article.
 But, suffice to say, just because you need a medical procedure does not mean that you will get it.

 What happens if I can’t work after my injury?